 Councilmember Nirenberg asked of the status of Fundraising Efforts for the Tricentennial Celebration.
-Mr. Benavides stated that it would be a public/private partnership and they were working with Mayor Taylor and Judge Wolff to create a Fundraising Committee charged with assisting to secure sponsorships.
+Mr. Benavides stated that it would be a public/private partnership and they were working with Mayor Taylor and Judge Wolff to create a Fundraising Committee.
 He noted that he and other staff had been meeting with various corporations to solicit financial support.
 Councilmember Nirenberg expressed concern with the large amount that they needed to fundraise in a very short time.
 He requested that regular updates be provided to the City Council.